Avocado – Health Benefits, Nutrition Facts & How to Select, Store & Prepare

 Originally hailing from the South Central Mexico region nearly 10,000 years ago, avocados are one of the most popular fruits in modern diets today.

 The avocado has a mild, buttery flavor that lends itself to a huge range of dishes and cuisines.
-But, there’s another reason why this fruit has garnered so much popularity — avocados are full of amazing health benefits!
+But there’s another reason why this fruit has garnered so much popularity: avocados are full of amazing health benefits!

 Avocados can reduce depression, support fetal health, improve digestion, and naturally detoxify the intestines.
 And that’s not all this superfood does.
-Keep reading to find out even more ways adding avocado to your diet can benefit your health.

 nourish-vegan-meal-delivery-houston-organic-avocados